Manage all product content in one central system of record.

 When the customer journey was more linear, it was much easier for brands to tailor their experience and carefully guide them further down the funnel.

-That’s no longer the case today.
+That’s no longer the case.
 Omnichannel ecommerce now requires brands to be more adept at customer segmentation and understanding where customers are in their journey to deliver personalized, immersive content that speaks to them within this context.

 Executing an effective omnichannel strategy requires breaking down the channel, data, and organizational silos.
-A commerce experience management (CommerceXM) platform can help brands overcome these barriers to deliver a more unified customer experience.
+A product experience management (PXM) platform can help brands overcome these barriers to deliver a more unified customer experience.

-A CommerceXM platform can bring your brand’s multichannel and omnichannel strategy together to deliver a seamless experience at every stage of the customer journey.
+A ProductXM platform can bring your brand’s multichannel and omnichannel strategy together to deliver a seamless experience at every stage of the customer journey.

 It allows you to manage all your product and operational data and marketing content in one place, creating a single source of truth for customer and product information, enabling you to deploy this data in dynamic ways across multiple channels simultaneously.